camarman/steganography/README.md

 Furthermore, the program also prints out the *number of pixels* and *maximum characters/bytes that can be stored* in the image.

-## Running the program
+## User Guide

 You can install the requirements by running

     python3 -m pip install numpy Pillow

 In order to start the encryption process go to `run_encryption.py` and adjust the given arguments.
-After that you can run the program by typing
+After that you can run the program via

     python3 run_encryption.py

-Similarly, to start the decryption process, fill the arguments in the `run_decryption.py` and run the program by typing
+Similarly, to start the decryption process, fill the arguments in the `run_decryption.py` and run the program via

     python3 run_decryption.py